takavarasha-desire/BinaryEditorViewer/README.md

 # BinaryEditorViewer
-A Binary Viewer Editor project for the C++ course at IU Univerisity of Applied Sciences showing binary data in binary, hex and ascii format.
-The Editor allows editing of data in hex format currently and all the other field  are updated accordingly
-# BinaryEditorViewer

  The BinaryEditorViewer allows the visualisation of Binary data, in binary, hexedecimal and ascii format It allows the editing of binary data in hex format currently and ascii and binary displays are updated accordingly.
 Inspired by Winfred Simon's QHexEdit.